 Somewhere between the promise of prosperity and sinless perfection, the message these march has the Kingdom of God all over it.
 Pandora’s box should have been left tightly closed, just like the fellowship of the Plymouth Brethren, exclusive unto itself.
 But, politics played its ever-greedy hand, and now we all pay the price for that unforgivable sin.

-© 10/23/2020 Ruth Ann Scanzillo.
+© 1/18/2021 Ruth Ann Scanzillo.
 All rights those of the author, whose name appears above this line.
-Sharing permitted by posting the blog link, exclusively; no reproduction by copying in whole or part, including translation, permitted without written permission of the author.
-Thank you.
+Thank you for respecting authentic original stories.